 Selection of Generation to be Tripped

 In the biennial ONFLSP assessment, several levels of generation-to-load imbalance are simulated and reviewed.
+Generation-to-load imbalance is calculated as:

+Imbalance= (Load-Total Generation Remaining After Trip)Load

-The ONFLSP is designed to shed load as a safety net within the interconnection for up to and including a loss of 25% of generation.
-This means that for a loss of 25% of the generating resources within the WECC footprint, the ONFLSP should be able to trip sufficient load so that a new generation-to-load balance occurs and a return to a system frequency of close to 60 Hz will result.
+The ONFLSP is designed to shed load as a safety net within the interconnection for up to and including imbalance of 25%.
+This means that for a 25% imbalance , the ONFLSP should be able to trip sufficient load so that a new generation-to-load balance occurs and a return to a system frequency of close to 60 Hz will result.
 Currently, imbalance levels of 10%, 20% and 25% are simulated but other levels could be studied as well if desired.

-Originally, this imbalance was calculated as a simple percentage of tripped generation to total on-line generation.
-Recently, however, NERC adopted a new calculation:

-Imbalance= (Load-Total Generation Remaining After Trip)Load

-This new calculation results in an imbalance of around 3% less than a trip of the same amount of generation using the older method of using a simple percentage.
-In other words, it’s now necessary to trip a little more generation than was done previously.
-Another important aspect of this calculation is that the imbalance level should be reflected in each base case area.
-For example, for a 10% imbalance simulation, each base case area should reflect the loss of as close to 10% of generation as possible, so as to not trip much more in some areas and less in others.

-Selection of generating units that are tripped for a simulation has historically been random, with this selection at the discretion of the person running the simulation.
-This initial identification of generating units to be tripped for a simulation will likely have to be modified later in the simulation process.
-Extreme simulations such as large loss of generation will cause some additional generating units to lose synchronism with the rest of the interconnection or become unstable.
-Current treatment of such generating units is to simply add them to the list of generating units to be tripped for the simulation.
-A more in-depth discussion is included later in this document in the section discussing assessment simulations.
+An important aspect of the imbalance calculation in section 2.6.1 is that the amount of generation loss (i.e. tripped) should be appropriately allocated in each of the Areas within the base case.
+For example, for a 10% imbalance simulation, each base case area should reflect generation loss as close to 10% as possible.
+For 10% imbalance, the generation loss is considered proportionally allocated if approximately 10% of total generation dispatch in the Area (i.e. ~10% of the Area Pgen) is tripped – this ensures that generation loss gets proportionally allocated in the entire base case being studied, whether for WECC Island or North Island or South Island.
+Generally, the selection of generators to be tripped in any given Area is achieved by choosing larger size generating units followed by smaller size units to achieve the aggregate generation loss corresponding to the desired imbalance.

 UFLS Simulations